ePages-de/epages-devportal/_posts/2019/2019-07-31-consistency.md

 Imagine those keys as placeholders within the code.
 This way several locales can be supported without the need to adapt the code for each of them.

-Many software localization tools display keys quite prominently.
+Many software localization tools display keys quite prominently in their UIs.
 That's why they can be used for context information in case screenshots or an In-Context Editor are not available.
-So, it's important to craft meaningful translation keys that includes the missing context.
+So, it's important to craft meaningful translation keys that include the missing context.
 Let's make that clear with an example: `categoryListView.createButton.label` and `categoryList.create` both are keys that could be used as a placeholder for the same UI text.
 But the first one gives way more context information, such as the view we're dealing with and that it's a button label.